I believe that businesses can change the world.

 People – Our people are our secret ingredients.
 They refresh and energize each other and create a rejuvenating environment in which to accomplish our Mission.

-I could do this to each one.
+I could do this for each one.
 However, I don’t think you want to read it, and frankly without knowing why Portfolio is in there or why is Productivity separate from People, I can’t really offer any insight.

 The rest of this page needs a redo as well.